ritk7/financial-analyser-and-summarizer-/README.md

-# Tech Solstice 2025 – Finance Tracker & Analyzer
+# Finance Tracker & Analyzer

 This application is an intelligent personal finance assistant that assists you in **tracking**, **analyzing**, and **making sense** of your expenditure patterns with the assistance of **NLP**, **machine learning**, and a **multilingual voice-activated chatbot**.

 Give it your bank statements, and it'll tell you exactly where your money went—beautifully visualized and intelligently summarized.

+🛠️ This project was built as a submission for Tech Solstice 2025.

 ## Features